 Dont cover up soffit vents; this will impede air flow through the ridge vents or whirly-bird, whichever you have.

-It may be necessary to cut the foil for framing.
+It may be necessary to cut the foil to accommodate framing members.
 Cut a slit in the sheet and a double T where the framing passes through it.
 Seal the slit with metallic duct tape.
 Take your time; you only want to do this once.

 Spraying the Radiant Barrier Paint

 The paint can be purchased pre-mixed or as a powder to be mixed with white latex paint.
 If the powder is used, its important to wear a respirator when mixing!
 The powder is very light, prone to floating around in the air, and you don't want to breath it in.

 A compressor-driven or an airless spray rig may be used.
 Just be sure to use the proper tip.
 The active ingredient is generally microscopic porcelain beads and aluminum flakes and they need room to get out.

 Wear a respirator and goggles when spraying the underside of the roof sheathing.